-Each of the three tracks requires students to take two core courses plus up to two additional required courses.
+Each of the three tracks requires students to take two core courses:

-Elective courses are non-required Anthropology courses or cognates that are relevant to a student's chosen track.
-Students in SCA or LPE with three required courses take at least six electives.
-MedAnth students with four required courses take at least five electives.
+Elective courses are Anthropology courses or cognates that are relevant to a student's chosen track.
+Students in SCA or LPE take three required courses and at least six electives.
+MedAnth students take four required courses and at least five electives.
 In any track, two cognate courses may be used to satisfy an elective requirement.
-Students in LPE and MedAnth may additionally substitute one of their elective courses with a class taught within the Department of Anthropology but outside their respective tracks.
+Students in LPE and MedAnth may use as electives up to two courses taught within the Department of Anthropology but outside their respective tracks.

 Anthropology electives are typically taught every other year, although some may be offered annually and others less frequently.
-For students in the Socio-Cultural Anthropology track, any course with an ANT course number may be an elective, provided that the student fulfills the course-level distribution of elective courses specified for the SCA track.
+For students in the Sociocultural Anthropology track, any course with an ANT course number may be an elective, provided the student fulfills the course-level distribution requirements specified for the SCA track.
 Similarly, students in the Medical Anthropology track or the Law, Politics, and Economics track fulfill their elective course requirements according to the course of study specified for MedAnth and LPE, respectively.
 For details, please refer to the individual tracks.

-A cognate may be an anthropology course taught outside a student's selected track or a non-anthropology course that the director of undergraduate studies has reviewed and deemed to be relevant to a student's independent work or correspond to a student's course of study (i.e., track).
+A cognate is a non-ANT course that the director of undergraduate studies has reviewed and deemed to be relevant to a student's independent work or correspond to a student's course of study (i.e., track).
 The cognate may be a course taken during study abroad and/or a course offered by another department or program at Princeton that is not also cross-listed by Anthropology.

 Two cognate courses may be used to satisfy an elective requirement in any track.
 Proposed cognates must be approved by the department.
 Approval prior to enrollment is normally expected, however, retroactive approval is granted when warranted.